 A: The CCSS was a state-led effort coordinated by the National Governors Association Center for Best Practices, and the Council of Chief State School Officers.
 The CCSS were developed by teachers, administrators, and education experts.

 A: Implementation of the CCSS has begun in all areas of study at JTHS.

 Q: Will a new test be used to assess student mastery of CCSS?

 A: Yes.
-A new state standardized test that is aligned with the CCSS will replace the Prairie State Achievement Exam (PSAE).
-The new test for both Mathematics and English Language Arts will be given for the first time in 2014-15 to students in Algebra 1 and English 1.
+A new state standardized test that is aligned with the CCSS has replaced the Prairie State Achievement Exam (PSAE).
+The new test (PARCC) for both Mathematics and English Language Arts was given for the first time in 2014-15 to students in Algebra 1 and English 1.

 Q: Are teachers getting professional development on the new CCSS?

 A: Yes.
 Extensive staff development has occurred throughout the school year and will continue to occur on a regular basis during school improvement time and over the summer.

 Impact on Education

 Q: What is the overall impact of the CCSS on public education?